andepraveenofficial/typescript-tutorial/00 Material/Typescript.md

 <summary>Introduction</summary>

 ## Introduction
-* Typescript is a statically typed language.
+* Typescript is a __statically typed__ language.
-* Typescript is a superset of Javascript.
+* It is a superset of Javascript.
-* TypeScript includes all features of JavaScript and adds extra features on top.
+* It includes all features of JavaScript and adds extra features on top.
 * TypeScript checks for errors in your code before you run it.
 * It verifies that variables and functions have the correct types.
 * Typescript is a development tool. if you want to run, you need to convert `TS` into `JS`.